hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>A project implementing trajectory planning and control for a KUKA youBot mobile manipulator (featuring a 5R robot arm mounted on a four-wheeled mecanum base), which performs an eight-segment pick-and-place operation using feedforward control and odometry-based kinematics simulation to accurately move blocks between specified locations.</p>
+      <p>Here, trajectory planning and control were implemented for a KUKA youBot mobile manipulator—a 5R arm on a four-wheeled mecanum base—to execute an eight-segment pick-and-place routine using feedforward control and odometry-based kinematics simulation for precise object transfer.</p>
     </div>
   </div>
 </div>